New York Daily News to cut newsroom staff in half

-NEW YORK --The New York Daily News will cut half of its newsroom staff and Jim Rich, its editor in chief, was released.
+NEW YORK --The New York tabloid Daily News cut half of its newsroom staff Monday including Jim Rich, the paper's editor in chief.

-The paper was sold to tronc Inc. last year for $1, with the owner of the Chicago Tribune assuming liabilities and debt.
+The paper was sold to Tronc Inc. last year for $1, with the owner of the Chicago Tribune assuming liabilities and debt.

-In an email sent to staff Monday, tronc said staff at the Daily News will focus on breaking news involving "crime, civil justice and public responsibility."
+In an email sent to staff Monday, Tronc said the remaining staff at the Daily News will focus on breaking news involving "crime, civil justice and public responsibility."

 The newspaper has been a key fixture in New York City for the last century.
-It won a Pulitzer Prize in 2017 for its work with ProPublica on the abuse of eviction rules in New York City.
+It has won 11 Pulitzer Prizes, including last year for its work with ProPublica on the abuse of eviction rules in New York City.

-It also received a Pulitzer for raising awareness about health issues faced by first responders following the collapse of New York City's twin towers following the Sept.
-11 attacks.

 There had been reports that the cuts were coming, and an early-morning tweet from Rich hinted at what was to come.